-- Floods: Due to increased frequency and magnitude of rainfall, there is a higher probability of flooding in the region.
-Therefore, flood-prone areas should be avoided for project implementation and infrastructure solutions or Nature-based solutions should be adopted to further mitigate flood risk. - Droughts and heatwaves: Higher temperatures and increased frequency and duration of heat waves can reduce the electricity carrying capacity of the transmission lines and damage control systems. - Dust storms and wind erosion: Strong winds and erosion have already increased the occurrence of dust storms in parts of Uzbekistan.
-High speed winds can weaken the stability of transmission pylons; thus, the design should be able to endure extreme weather conditions. - Landslides and mudflows: In areas of higher elevation, there is an increased risk of water-related erosion, landslides and mudflows which can tamper the power grid infrastructure.
+- Floods: Due to the increased frequency and magnitude of rainfall, there is a higher probability of flooding in the region.
+Therefore, flood-prone areas should be avoided for project implementation and infrastructure solutions or Nature-based solutions should be adopted to further mitigate flood risk. - Droughts and heatwaves: Higher temperatures and increased frequency and duration of heat waves can damage control systems of the transmission and distribution infrastructure. - Dust storms and wind erosion: Strong winds and erosion have already increased the occurrence of dust storms in parts of Uzbekistan.
+High speed winds can weaken the stability of the transmission and distribution infrastructure; thus, the design should be able to endure extreme weather conditions. - Landslides and mudflows: In areas of higher elevation, there is an increased risk of water-related erosion, landslides and mudflows which can tamper the transmission and distribution infrastructure.
 Therefore, added protection measures need to be in place to minimize damage and ensure uninterrupted transmission. - Wildfire: Given the increasing number of days with high temperatures, the risk of wildfires erupting during the summer period will likely increase.
-Transmission lines crossing through these areas will be susceptible to fires; therefore, it is crucial to implement mitigation and adaptation strategies to prevent such incidents.
+Distribution substations and associated overhead lines in these areas will be susceptible to fires; therefore, it is crucial to implement mitigation and adaptation strategies to prevent such incidents.